JoJorge/library/README.md

 # library
 for some useful file and function

-put Vundle folder into ~/.vim/bundle/ put all vim-l9 folders into Vundle folder if needed
+put Vundle.vim folder into ~/.vim/bundle/
+put all vim-l9 folders into Vundle.vim folder if needed